jaredm3/BlackjackProject/README.md

 ## Overview

-This program utilizes OOP principals to create and Blackjack.
+This program utilizes OOP principals to create and play Blackjack.
 There are two packages used.
 One is a common package containing Card, Deck, Rank, and Suit.
 The other package is specific to Blackjack, and contains many Classes used for gameplay.